stephenpaulraj/microsoft-project/docs/azure/questions.md

 B
 :::

-## Question \#271
+## Question \#261

-**Introductory InfoCase study -
+**Introductory InfoCase study -**
 This is a case study.
 Case studies are not timed separately.
 You can use as much exam time as you would like to complete each case.
 However, there may be additional case studies and sections on this exam.
 You must manage your time to ensure that you are able to complete all questions included on this exam in the time provided.
 To answer the questions included in a case study, you will need to reference information that is provided in the case study.
 Case studies might contain exhibits and other resources that provide more information about the scenario that is described in the case study.
 Each question is independent of the other questions in this case study.
 At the end of this case study, a review screen will appear.
 This screen allows you to review your answers and to make changes before you move to the next section of the exam.
 After you begin a new section, you cannot return to this section.

-To start the case study -
+**To start the case study -**
 To display the first question in this case study, click the Next button.
 Use the buttons in the left pane to explore the content of the case study before you answer the questions.
 Clicking these buttons displays information such as business requirements, existing environment, and problem statements.
 When you are ready to answer a question, click the Question button to return to the question.

-Background -
+**Background -**
 Wide World Importers is moving all their datacenters to Azure.
 The company has developed several applications and services to support supply chain operations and would like to leverage serverless computing where possible.

-Current environment -
+**Current environment -**
 Windows Server 2016 virtual machine
 This virtual machine (VM) runs BizTalk Server 2016.
 The VM runs the following workflows:
 Ocean Transport \`" This workflow gathers and validates container information including container contents and arrival notices at various shipping ports.